 1. A colossal climate

-According to International Living Magazine, Malta has the best-rated climate in the world allowing you to swim even in the Winter months.
-If this isn’t enough to convince you to visit, then keep on reading and you’ll be booking flights before #9.
+According to International Living Magazine, Malta has one of the best-rated climates in the world, allowing you to swim even in the winter months.
+If you're looking for blue skies and clear waters, you've found just the place!
+If the Blue Lagoon in Comino Island proves to be just a small glimpse of the wonderful wonders that await you in Malta, then be sure to read on and you’ll be booking flights before #9.

 2. First-class films

-Quality of natural light and weather are perfect for filming and photography in Malta, meaning many filmmakers come here to shoot scenes.
-See snippets of these magical islands in World War Z, Kon Tiki, The Da Vinci Code, Troy, Gladiator, The League of Extraordinary Gentlemen and of course our beloved Game of Thrones.
-A big fan?
-Do a walk around the film locations with Game of Thrones Tours.
+Quality of natural light and weather conditions are perfect for filming and photography in Malta, meaning many filmmakers come here to bring their imagination to life on-screen.
+See snippets of these magical islands in World War Z, Kon-Tiki, The Da Vinci Code, Troy, Gladiator, The League of Extraordinary Gentlemen and of course, the ever popular HBO series Game of Thrones.
+Are you a big fan?
+Make sure you walk around the series past filming locations and relive the scenes in The Red Keep with a Game of Thrones tour.
 The very popular Popeye Village, still stands as it was in the 1980 musical production starring Robin Williams as the spinach-loving sailor.

-The famous Azure Window is found on the island of Gozo and is simply put, pretty cool.
-The limestone arch is sadly falling apart so if you want to see it for yourself, you will need to book a trip quick.
-Meters away is another natural phenomenon, the Blue Hole.
-This swimming spot is like a vertical chimney, connecting to the ocean a few meters below.
+The famous Blue Hole is found on the island of Gozo and simply put, it is pretty cool.
+This swimming spot is like a vertical chimney, connecting you to the ocean a few meters below.
 It is home to fire worms, sea horses and octopi making it an interesting dive site.
+You can access this bucket-list dive with ease from the Radisson Blu Resort & Spa, Malta, Golden Sands.

 4. Sensational sunken ships